Florent1711/holbertonschool-web_back_end/ES6_data_manipulation/README.md

 If a student doesn’t have grade in newGrades, the final grade should be N/A.
 You must use filter and map combined.

+**_5-typed_arrays.js_** - Create a function named createInt8TypedArray that returns a new ArrayBuffer with an Int8 value at a specific position.
+It should accept three arguments: length (Number), position (Number), and value (Number).
+If adding the value is not possible the error Position outside range should be thrown.